hcientist/OnlinePythonTutor/wishlist.md

 ### Code Editor

 - cache the user's code in localStorage so that it's still there in case they accidentally close the browser window
-  - more ambitious but doable would be to save to user's GitHub account or pull from Gists, as an easy form of cloud data storage
+  - more ambitious but doable would be to save to user's GitHub account or pull from Gists, as an easy form of cloud data storage; instructors can really benefit from this since they can save their lessons in GitHub
 - more precisely underline syntax/compile errors in the editor if we have column/range information
 - better error messages than what the default compilers/interpreters offer, by integrating more powerful static analysis or style checking tools
 - flipping back-and-forth between edit and visualize modes can be annoying when the code is very long; it would be nice to save the vertical scroll position in the editor so the user can easily jump back to editing where they left off.